Portugal: My Best Tips for an Artsy Trip

 In the evening, head to the Bairro Alto for dinner and fado.
 Showy tourist shows are available, but I prefer prowling the back streets of the area in search of small restaurants and less touristy shows.

-Our favorite place in Lisbon is Restaurante Canto do Camões on Travessa da Espera in the Bairro Alto.
+My favorite place in Lisbon is Restaurante Canto do Camões on Travessa da Espera in the Bairro Alto.
 It’s low-key, with a friendly owner, good food, reasonable prices, and lots of fado.
-When we were there, singers dropped in, performed a few songs designed to rip our hearts out, collected a few euros from the proprietor, and then left, presumably to go sing in another place.

 You can also purchase tickets for one of the slick fado performances designed for tourists.
+Here’s one option:

 Day 3: Sintra

 Fill your last day in Portugal with the heady delights of Sintra.
 Even Byron mentioned it in his epic poem, Childe Harold’s Pilgrimage: Lo!
 Cintra’s glorious Eden intervenes, in variegated maze of mount and glen.
-Old Byron did have a way with words.

 Catch the direct train from Rossio station to Sintra.
 The round-trip costs €4,30.
 Another option is to take a day tour from Lisbon.